sarvjeets/irun/README.md

 - Arrow keys: Move up or down.
 - Enter: Execute the currently highlighted command.
 - 'e': Edit the current line before executing.
+This moves the focus to the shell window on right (press Ctrl-B ; to return back to the left side).
 - 'q': Quit

 Anytime in between you can use the tmux session as usual.
 For example,